• Skip to main content

 Health information: Polio, Typhoid: Vaccination recommended

-Yellow Fever: A vaccination certificate is required by visitors travelling from infected areas within the last 6 days.
+Yellow Fever: A vaccination certificate will be required if arriving from an infected area.

 Food & drink: Water is untreated and not safe to drink.
 Avoid dairy products as they are not pasteurised.
 Fruit and vegetables should be peeled before consumption.